zoolanders/documentation/src/essentials-for-yootheme-pro/sources/howto.md

 ```

 ::: tip
-The `initSource` methods works the same as [adding a dynamic content source in yootheme pro core](https://yootheme.com/support/yootheme-pro/joomla/developers-sources#add-custom-sources).
+The `initSource` methods work the same as [adding a dynamic content source in yootheme pro core](https://yootheme.com/support/yootheme-pro/joomla/developers-sources#add-custom-sources).
 :::

 Then declare each provider by adding it into a `yooessentials-sources` key of your `config.php` or `bootstrap.php` file of your [child theme](https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes) or [custom plugin](https://yootheme.com/support/yootheme-pro/joomla/developers-modules).